-Boni national reserve situated in Garissa county at the coastal region in Kenya, the park boarders Somalia with humid hot climate influenced by the south, north east and eastern monsoon winds, Bonj national reserve covers an area of 1339 kilometers squared and the forest reserve has got all of tree species not found in other forests.
+Boni national reserve situated in Garissa county at the coastal region of Kenya.
+The park borders Somalia with a humid, hot climate influenced by the south, northeast, and eastern monsoon winds.
+Bonj national reserve covers an area of 1339 square kilometers, and the forest reserve has all of the tree species not found in other forests.

-The Boni forests in which the reserve is named after the Boni forest it hasalso beendeclared as a biodiversity hotspot due to numerous plant species, the rainfall ranges from 750- 1000 mm and temperature from 15-38°c there are normally two rainy seasons.
+The Boni forests, after which the reserve is named, have also been declared a biodiversity hotspot due to numerous plant species; the rainfall ranges from 750 to 1000 mm, temperatures vary from 15 to 38°C, and there are normally two rainy seasons.

 Activities at Boni national reserve